 - Built-in accessibility

-In addition to Assistive Technology at SDS, the AOK Library offers Assistive Technology workrooms available for use.
-For more information about accessing the library workrooms, please see AOK Library Assistive Technology.
+In addition to Assistive Technology at SDS, the AOK Library offers an Assistive Technology workroom available for use by persons with disabilities.
+For more information about accessing the library’s AT room, please see AOK Library Assistive Technology.